Benderx2/R3X/README.md

 The main goal for R3X is to create an environment which offers maximum portability, while ensuring performance and features.<br>
 R3X aims to provide a C-like enviroment, at the same time being highly portable and safe.<br>
 It currently supports streams, multithreading, dynamic memory allocation and dynamic linking<br>
+The VM also comes with an inbuilt debugger<br>
 <br>
 An compiler toolchain for the R3X architecture is currently in progress.
 See the 'rcc' directory for progress<br>
 See docs/REX.html for more details.<br>